function body

 In this example, the “calculate_area” function takes two parameters: length and width.
 The width parameter has a default value of 10.
 If the user does not provide a value for width, the function will use the default value of 10.

-The function body is the code executed when the function is called.
-It consists of one or more statements that are indented to the right of the function declaration.
-The function body can include variable declarations, conditional statements, loops, and other function calls.
+In Python, the function body refers to the set of instructions that are executed when the function is called.
+The body can consist of one or more statements, each of which is indented to the right of the function definition.
+Within the function body, developers can include variable declarations, conditional statements, loops, and even other function calls.
+These statements are written in Python code and are executed sequentially when the function is invoked.

 def calculate_area(length, width):